chandana341/DSCapstone/README.md

 - Fertilizer suggestion system ==> Enter the nutrient contents of your soil and the crop you want to grow.
 The algorithm will tell which nutrient the soil has excess of or lacks.
 Accordingly, it will give suggestions for buying fertilizers.

 - Disease Detection System ==> Upload an image of leaf of your plant.
 The algorithm will tell the crop type and whether it is diseased or healthy.
 If it is diseased, it will tell you the cause of the disease and suggest you how to prevent/cure the disease accordingly.

+- Interactive Chatbot
+To enhance user experience, AgriAdvisor features an interactive chatbot powered by OpenAI GPT.
+Users can ask questions, seek advice, and receive instant responses, making the platform more accessible and user-friendly.

 ## How to run locally 🛠️
 - Before the following steps make sure you have [git](https://git-scm.com/download), [Anaconda](https://www.anaconda.com/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your system